-Lynchburg College and Sweet Briar College have agreed to collaborate and operate the equestrian programs from each college at the Harriett Howell Rogers Riding Center.
+University of Lynchburg and Sweet Briar College have agreed to collaborate and operate the equestrian programs from each college at the Harriett Howell Rogers Riding Center.
 LC President Dr. Kenneth R. Garren and SBC President Dr. Phillip C. Stone signed the agreement Friday morning in Dr. Stone’s office.

 This collaborative effort will allow both colleges to grow their riding programs and continue providing athletic and educational equestrian experiences to students.

-“I see this as just the first of many more collaborative opportunities between Lynchburg College and Sweet Briar College,” Dr. Garren said.
+“I see this as just the first of many more collaborative opportunities between University of Lynchburg and Sweet Briar College,” Dr. Garren said.
 LC has suggested a variety of ways that it can help SBC serve its students in the coming academic year, he said.

-“I am pleased to embark upon this special collaboration with Lynchburg College,” Dr. Stone said.
+“I am pleased to embark upon this special collaboration with University of Lynchburg,” Dr. Stone said.
 “President Garren and I have been friends for many years and we are both firm believers that small colleges must find creative ways to work together.
 We hope there will be additional opportunities in the future.
 We welcome the Lynchburg riding program to our campus.”

 “Mimi and I have spent a tremendous amount of time and energy working together over the past few months, and I have been inspired by her commitment to students and horses, as well as her overall determination.
 She is an incredible leader,“ Waters said.
 “Mimi and her staff have a proven track record of success in developing riders at all levels and challenging them to grow both in the classroom and in the barn.”